Remove Your Makeup Easily By Following These Simple Steps

 6 Long Wear and Waterproof Makeup Removers That Really Work

 Often waterproof eye makeup removers that actually work have a tendency to be oily and often leave a greasy film and residue.
-Here are six waterproof and long wear makeup remover for sensitive skin that get the job done in addition to having conditioning ingredients.
+Here are six waterproof and long-wear makeup removers for sensitive skin that get the job done in addition to having conditioning ingredients.